dnouri/cuda-convnet/README.rst

   # ...
   dropout=0.5

-In practice, you'll probably also want to double the number of ``outputs`` in that layer.
+In practice, you'll probably want to double the number of ``outputs`` in each layer with dropout, since dropout minimizes overfitting.
+For example, you can add a new hidden layer ``fc20`` with outputs=20 and dropout=0.5.

 CURAND random seeding